Happy New Year! There’s no doubt about it: 2019 is going to be the year of Picard.

-No question about it, the man has been through a lot.
+Jean-Luc Picard is a man who has been through more than most.
 While Stewart’s description of Picard as someone who has been “changed by his experiences” may feel a little ominous, Chabon has encouraging words for TNG fans:

 “Captain Picard is the hero we need right now.
 He exemplifies in some ways even more then James Kirk — and I’m not gonna get into the Kirk vs Picard argument because I love Captain Kirk, he was my first captain — but Picard is even more of an exemplar of everything that is best about Star Trek’s vision for the future.”

 A changed Picard, a familiar Picard, a bold one, a silly one … everyone has their own must-see Picard episodes, so tell us what yours are in the comments.
 Engage!